joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/05/11/opinion/donnie-after-dark.html

 **Rita, Anita, My Mother and Me**\
-`‘West Side Story’ is easy to criticize.
-But we watched it again and again for Moreno and her ‘movidas.’`\
+`“West Side Story” is easy to criticize.
+But we watched it again and again for Moreno and her “movidas.”`\
 https://nytimes.com/2024/05/11/opinion/west-side-story-latina-mothers.html

 **China’s Dead-End Economy Is Bad News for Everyone**\